hyperledger/besu-docs/docs/HowTo/Monitor/Metrics.md

 ## View Prometheus graphical interface

-1. Open a web browser to http://localhost:9090 to view the Prometheus graphical interface.
+1. Open a Web browser to [`http://localhost:9090`](http://localhost:9090) to view the Prometheus graphical interface.

 1. Choose **Graph** from the menu bar and click the **Console** tab below.